 - (III) Where natural vegetation is removed it shall be replaced with other vegetation that is equally effective in retarding runoff, preventing erosion and preserving natural beauty. - (IV) Normal trimming, pruning, and thinning (cutting and clearing not included in (i) above) to enhance growth, to minimize the entry of vegetative debris into lakes and ponds, or to prevent the overgrowth of natural beaches is permitted as is felling and replacement of decaying trees and shrubs - (V) Not more than a maximum of 50% of the basal area of trees and a maximum of 50% of the total number of saplings shall be removed for any purpose in a 20-year period.
 Replacement planting with native or naturalized species may be permitted to maintain the 50% level.
 Trees, saplings, shrubs, and ground covers which are removed for structures, driveways, or parking areas shall be excluded when computing percentage limitations, but such exclusion shall be limited up to an area of 7500 square feet.
 (Amended 3/12/1996) - (VI) Stumps and their root systems which are located within 50' of normal high-water shall be left intact in the ground, unless removal is specifically approved by the Wetlands Board pursuant to RSA 482-A. (Adopted 3/12/1996) - (VII) A Well-Distributed Stand of Vegetative Matter shall be maintained in the Natural Woodland Buffer except for those areas within 20' of existing or proposed structures, 12' from the centerline of driveways, and 10' from the edge of parking areas.
 The exempted area may not exceed 25% of the existing basal area in the natural woodland buffer of the lot.
 The exception does not apply to minor structures.
 This exception also does not apply to the area within 50' of a lake, pond, or fourth order stream where cutting shall be limited to 10' around a proposed structure.

-(Amended 3/09/2010) (Amended 3/11/2014) (Amended 3/14/2017)

-- (9) The following permits are required by the State of New Hampshire Department of Environmental Services for properties within the Shoreline Overlay District: - (a) Permit for any new septic system, replacement septic system, or increase in the sewerage load on an existing septic system; - (b) Permit for the subdivision of any lot, regardless of lot size, if such lot is dependent on an on-site subsurface sewage disposal system; - (c) Permit for the alteration of terrain exceeding 50,000 square feet; - (d) Permit or waivers as required under RSA 483-B-1.
+(Amended 3/09/2010) (Amended 3/11/2014) (Amended 3/14/2017) - (VIII) The existing grade within the 50' shoreline setback must remain unaltered unless, as part of a construction project, retaining walls must be installed to stabilize a steep slope area.
+Any level areas created by these walls must be revegetated with native species.
+Patios and grassed areas may only be created in the 10' exempted area around the structure as noted in subsection VII.
+Dock construction and beach replenishment projects that are approved by the State of New Hampshire DES are exempt from this requirement.
+A 4' wide pervious path is exempt from this requirement.
+Land disturbance for planting of trees, shrubs or other native plant species is allowed provided that it is done by nonmechanical means.
+(Amended 3/12/2024) - (9) The following permits are required by the State of New Hampshire Department of Environmental Services for properties within the Shoreline Overlay District: - (a) Permit for any new septic system, replacement septic system, or increase in the sewerage load on an existing septic system; - (b) Permit for the subdivision of any lot, regardless of lot size, if such lot is dependent on an on-site subsurface sewage disposal system; - (c) Permit for the alteration of terrain exceeding 50,000 square feet; - (d) Permit or waivers as required under RSA 483-B-1.
 (Amended 3/10/09)

 Any local approvals for projects within the Shoreline Overlay District shall be contingent upon the receipt of all applicable State approvals.
-[Amended 3/12/1996]
+(Amended 3/12/1996)